Why Do Roaches Die on Their Back? | Complete Explanation

 For example, after coming in contact with your roach killers, you would’ve often seen that roaches turn upside down, on their back, while taking their last breath.

-Now, does this happen all the time when they die, or is it related to a particular situation?
+Does this always happen when they die, or is it related to a particular situation?

-We were very intrigued by all these questions as well, so we decided to do some digging and find out some answers.
+We were also very intrigued by all these questions, so we decided to do some digging and find answers.

 Let’s get started.